TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 4 - Configuration Management/1.4.2-review-flow/_index.md

 #### Step 2

 The settings are correct, but on older version.
-It’s hard to keep up with all the vendors releases, so you should prioritize those oldest versions, especially those no longer supported.
+It's hard to keep up with all the vendors releases, so you should prioritize those oldest versions, especially those no longer supported.

 A typical SDDC or EUC architecture spans many components.
 While each can run the latest version, they may not be compatible or supported.